Parks Police Service: Staffing

 The Parks Police Service was staffed by one police inspector, five police sergeants and thirty constables.

 The Metropolitan Police Service worked alongside the Parks Police Service, especially assisting with serious crimes.

 Cessation

-In July 2019, the Royal Borough of Kensington and Chelsea Parks Police service disaggregated with The London Borough of Hammersmith and Fulham Parks constabulary, for once again both councils having their own sovereign service.
+In July 2019, the Royal Borough of Kensington and Chelsea Parks Police service were separated into the Royal Borough of Kensington and Chelsea Parks Police and the Hammersmith and Fulham Parks Constabulary.